philipleindecker/philipleindecker.github.io/README.md

-# master-site
+# MasterSite
-This website should give an overview over all my projects, university work and further interests.
+This website gives an overview over all my projects, university work and further interests.